oristopo/nanoTAPR/README.md

     the example shown here.

 ![](./media/image17.png)
 *1 meter cable terminated in 50-ohm load `without` fixture calibration applied.
-The polar scale has been zoomed to 2.5:1 to show more details.*
+The polar scale is zoomed 2.5:1 to show more details.*

 ![](./media/image18.png)
 *1 meter cable terminated in 50-ohm load `with` fixture calibration applied.
-The polar scale has been zoomed to 2.5:1 to show more details.*
+The polar scale is zoomed 2.5:1 to show more details.*

 ![](./media/image19.png)
 *1 meter cable terminated in 50-ohm load `without` fixture calibration applied.*